pnnl/ML4AlgComb/kl-polynomial_coefficients/README.md

 $P_{\sigma,\nu} = 1 + 16q + 103q^2 + 337q^3 + 566q^4 + 529q^5 + 275q^6 + 66q^7 + 3q^8.$

 KL polynomials have deep connections throughout several areas of mathematics.
-For example, KL polynomials are related to the dimensions of intersection homology in Schubert calculus, the study of the Hecke algebra, and representation theory of the symmetric group.
+KL polynomials are related to the dimensions of intersection homology in Schubert calculus, the study of the Hecke algebra, and representation theory of the symmetric group.
 They can be computed via a recursive formula [\[1\]](https://link.springer.com/article/10.1007/BF01390031), nevertheless, in many ways they remain mysterious.
 For instance, there is no known closed formula for the degree of $P_{\sigma,\nu}(q)$.

 One family of questions revolve around the coefficients of $P_{\sigma,\nu}(q)$.
 For instance, it has been hypothesized that the coefficient on the term $q^{\ell(\sigma) - \ell(\nu)-1/2}$ (where $\ell(x)$ is a statistic called the length of the permutation), which is known as the $\mu$-coefficient, has a combinatorial interpretation but currently this is not known.
 Better understanding of this and other coefficients would be of significant interest to mathematicians from a range of fields.